intuit/PHP-Payments-SDK/Readme.md

 ## Dependencies

-The bindings require the following extensions in order to work properly:
+The following extensions are required in order to work properly:

 - [`curl`](https://secure.php.net/manual/en/book.curl.php), although you can use your own non-cURL client if you prefer
 - [`json`](https://secure.php.net/manual/en/book.json.php)